The three 'R's of waste minimisation are reduce, reuse and recycle. By using these three actions, you can help save valuable resources from landfill.

 Think about ways you can reduce your waste when you work, shop and play.

-Buy what you need and not what you want.
+Buy only what you need and not what you want.

 Choose products with no packaging, minimal packaging or packaging that can be reused or recycled.